SalvadorBrunoo/DayTracker/README.md

 ## 📅 2026 Dynamic Life Progress Tracker

 A minimalist, vector-based **Life Progress Tracker** that automatically updates based on your system clock.
-This tool visualizes the passing of the year using a "weekly dots" grid, specifically calibrated for **2026** with a Sunday-start alignment.

 It's a copy from "https://www.weeklydots.com/" -> If this tool helps you get your life together, consider buying them a coffee to keep the inspiration flowing!!!

 The main idea here is to create a high-quality, printable version of your year.
 While the digital version is cool, the real magic happens when you print it out and physically mark your progress.

 No automation.
-No **smart** reminders.
-Just you, a pen, and the cold, hard truth of a grid.
-It’s designed to be a physical **shame-o-meter** to help you track exactly how many days you’ve skipped a task by lying to yourself and saying, "I'll just do it tomorrow."
+No **smart** reminders. **Just you, a pen, and the cold, hard truth of a grid**.
+It’s designed to be a physical **shame-o-meter** to help you track exactly how many days you’ve skipped a task by lying to yourself and saying,
+####"I'll just do it tomorrow."
 Spoiler alert: Tomorrow is usually a very busy day.

+---

 ### ✨ Features